arichornlover/YouTubeTweak-Downloads/README.md

   - Venmo: https://venmo.com/u/DavidBrett

 ## Updated Repository
-- Recently Updated this on January 7th 2023!
+- Recently Updated this on January 21st 2023!
-- Updated from uYou ‘2.1‘ to ‘2.3~1‘
-- Updated arichorn/uYouPlusExtra from ‘17.49.4-2.1‘ to ‘17.49.6-2.3~1‘
-- Updated qnblackcat/uYouPlus from ‘17.48.2-2.1‘ to ‘17.49.6-2.3~1‘
+- Updated qnblackcat/uYouPlus from ‘17.49.6-2.3~1‘ to ‘18.01.6-2.3~1‘
-- Added New Section for LTS Releases (replaces uYouPlusLegacy Downloads)
-- Updated ‘uYouPlusExtra 16.42.3 LTS‘ ipa to Release F11!
+- Updated ‘arichorn/uYouPlusExtra 16.42.3 LTS‘ ipa to Release F13!
-- Added ‘uYouPlusExtra 17.49.6 LTS‘ ipa to Release F1!
+- Kept ‘uYouPlusExtra 17.49.6 LTS‘ ipa to Release F1! (no new LTS F2 Release for this yet)
-- Removed Jailbreak uYouPlus download - Trollstore
-- Improved Spelling and Fixed some Grammer/Typo Mistakes
+- Changed uYou Disclaier and even improved some Spelling some Grammer/Typo Mistakes